 As opposed to just trying to hold the spine with a brace or rod, we utilize a more natural, functional approach that strengthens the spine so it can begin to support itself.
 By strengthening the spine in a corrective position, it becomes more resistance to scoliosis progression.
-This approach can normally involve multiple types of treatment such as chiropractic, exercise therapy, active rehabilitation, and passive rehabilitation.
+This approach can normally involve multiple types of treatment such as chiropractic, exercise therapy, active rehabilitation, passive rehabilitation, and corrective bracing.

 The problem lies is that patients must go to multiple clinics, offices, doctors and therapist to receive all these types of treatment.
 This is where our training comes in.
 We have received multiple treatment certifications that encompass all of these approaches in one setting so everything works in unison.